doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Unresolved Package**: There is no package storage (e.g in production) or it doesn't contains this package.

-- **Pre-compiled Project**: A Resolved Project with the 2 project json files but without any source files.
+- **Pre-compiled Project**: A Resolved Project with the 2 project json files and its precompiled binaries but without any source files.

 - **Pre-compiled Module**: A Module project without project json files but with all necessary binaries (not yet implemented).